 October 21, 1938: Judy’s latest film, Listen, Darling, was another success for her and MGM.
 Interestingly, Sara Morrow of the Harrisburg (Pennsylvania) Telegraph gave Judy raves but also noted that “the numbers which she was given to sing did not rate high applause.”
 Perhaps she’s one of the few people who did not like the song “Zing!
 Went The Strings Of My Heart.”

-October 21, 1938: Here’s an amusing example of the type of “fluff” that the MGM publicity department was expert at generating for the papers.
+October 21, 1938: Here’s an amusing example of the type of “fluff” that the MGM publicity department excelled at generating for the papers.
 This one claims that Judy had her own “autograph auto.”

 Later this night Buddy Ebsen was rushed to the hospital suffering complications from the aluminum makeup.
 He would be replaced by Jack Haley.